yazz/VisualJS/README.md

 ### What is Visual Javascript's unique selling point compared to other low code tools?
 Think of Visual Javascript as a Swiss Army Knife tool for building small internal applications.
-It is a good general purpose tool for quick and dirty tasks such as calculating a few numbers, or visualising an API, but it not meant for heavy duty specialist work such as responsive websites, or internet commerce websites.
+It is a good general purpose tool for quick and dirty tasks such as calculating a few numbers, or visualising an API, but not meant for heavy duty specialist work such as responsive websites, or internet commerce websites.
 While there are many existing tools in the low code space, most of them are either paid SAAS products, or developer focused open source products, often with complex installation procedures.
-This is another unique point of Visual Javascript since it is both open source and easy to install.
+Unlike many other tools Visual Javascript is both open source and easy to install.

 ### How does Visual Javascript compare to Visual Basic?
-The author of Visual Javascript is a huge fan of the Visual Basic ecosystem from the 1990s.
-Visual Javascript is trying to recreate the same type of Visual Basic = component ecosystem from the 1990s, but in Javascript.
-Also, since Visual Javascript uses Javascript as the scripting language instead of Basic there is zero compatibility with Visual Basic.
+The author of Visual Javascript is a huge fan of Visual Basics.
+Visual Javascript is trying to recreate the essence of the Visual Basic component ecosystem from the 1990s, but in Javascript.

 In Visual Basic the VBA language has been embedded in many other languages, such as Excel, but Visual Javascript is a bit different.
 The runtime is meant to be used standalone and connect to other systems such as Excel via components.
 In fact everything in Visual javascript is just a component, including the Visual Javascript drag and drop editor, which can also be replaced.
 For example, planned for the future is to offer other development paradigms such as a VR/AR editor using Oculus Quest and WebXR.